aderox20/GPTOS/README.md

 ## License

 GPTOS is released under the MIT License.
-See the `LICENSE` file for details.
+See the `MIT License](https://github.com/aderox20/GPTOS/blob/main/LICENSE) ` file for details.